SamHolbrook1608/Electric-vehicle-charging-points/docs/Implementation.md

 ├── head.ejs: This is a template for the index.ejs to use to help format the look of the webpage
 ```
 ## Software Architecture
+The strcutre of this diagram shows the background processes that will occur when the user accesses the webapp.
+When the user access the webapp, the webapp will call towards the web server to allow a connection between the user and the database.
+The database will be requested for access by the user and the database will provide the information as intended by the maintainer towards the webapps display function to show the user.
 ![Processes](https://user-images.githubusercontent.com/83363471/118052276-5944df80-b37a-11eb-8180-a19c546fc2a7.PNG)